• Skip to primary navigation

 Labels, and how they can become ’truth.’

 As far as I can tell, there is no such thing as ‘Spectrum HOCD.’
-There is a Kinsey Scale, that is real.
+There is a Kinsey Scale that is real.

 I can practically hear you say, you read about it, you discussed it on a forum.
-I also read about it on a forum, and have also been asked questions about it.
+I also read about it on a forum and have also been asked questions about it.
 However, I cannot find any empirical evidence of it!

 The dangers of repetition and the construction of knowledge.

-Spectrum comes Alfred Kinsey in 1948, I spoke about him above.
+Spectrum comes from Alfred Kinsey in 1948, I spoke about him above.
 I can’t find for sure when it was applied to HOCD, and I am a little concerned that it is a ‘truth’ that exists out there on the internet and is becoming an ‘accepted’ condition by some readers.

 Does Spectrum HOCD exist?

-This type of behaviour fits nicely into OCD; that need for certainty, or the difficulty in understanding, and finally accepting, that what you are feeling is a ‘symptom’ (if you like) of OCD.
+This type of behaviour fits nicely into OCD; that need for certainty, the difficulty in understanding, and finally accepting, that what you are feeling is a ‘symptom’ (if you like) of OCD.

 What is the function of your questioning?